fertrig/trigoso.xyz/static/resume.md

 Worked hand-in-hand with the CTO to develop a highly scalable cloud distributed system.

 Developed the backend of the system using C# and ASP.NET MVC.
-Developed the front end using Javascript and Knockout.
-Developed a mobile app using Xamarin.
+Built the web front end using Javascript and Knockout; and a mobile app using Xamarin.

 Used Event Sourcing to record events in a time-series fashion in Cassandra.
-Used Redis for caching of data models.
-Used queue services, like SQS, to scale out the system.
+Used Redis for caching of data models; and queue services, like SQS, to scale out the system.

 Configured the system to be highly available in AWS.
 Performed zero-downtime deployments.